RobRendell/gTove/README.md

 * Snap minis on hex maps to 12 rotations rather than 6, so you can align with the hex edge or vertex.
 * Add ability to "copy and reposition" a map, for modular map pieces.
 The UX isn't ideal because the copied map overlaps the original, and you have to blindly click and start dragging, but it works.
+* Allow scaling minis down to 1/16th size, and slow down rate of scaling the smaller it is.

 ## Plans/TODO